Ask AI

 • Port: The port number used for the database connection (e.g., 1433 for MSSQL, 3306 for MySQL).

-• Table: The name of the table in the external database from which you want to retrieve records.
+• Description: The name of the table within the database from which you want to retrieve data.
+This is a required field.

 • Value: The value to compare against the selected attribute.

-• Attributes: (Optional) Select specific fields (columns) you want to retrieve from the table.
-If left empty, all fields will be fetched.
+• Description: Choose specific columns you want to retrieve from the table.
+If you leave this empty, all columns from the table will be fetched.

 Output

-• Result: A list of records retrieved from the external database that match your criteria.
-Each record will contain the selected attributes.
+• Description: The data records fetched from the external database that match your criteria.

 Execution Flow